richhildebrand/Running_Back_Fumbles_Analysis/readme.md

 Finally, we will add in receiving statistics to allow for a more complete analysis.

+After we have gather our data, we will graph the results showing players by standard deviations.

 stats source: https://www.kaggle.com/blueblowfish/nfl-data-analysis/data

 To run test: